-We also believe that knowledge is power when it comes to reducing the stigma of struggling with pornography use.
-By making accurate, current, and comprehensive information available, we hope to contribute to breaking down the social and emotional barriers that keep people from finding help for a porn use problem.
+Knowledge is power when it comes to reducing the stigma of struggling with pornography use.
+By making accurate, current, and comprehensive information available to you, and by offering our guidance when you need it, we hope to contribute to breaking down the social and emotional barriers that keep people from finding help for a porn use problem.

 How do I know if using porn has become a problem in my life?

-That is not to say we lack opinions on the topic of porn.
-We just choose not to make them part of our mission to point you to the help you need.
-If you are interested in learning more about pornography and its social, scientific, and spiritual effects, our Education & Research page contains links to numerous informational resources where you can explore the subject in-depth.
+Not that we lack opinions on the topic of porn, of course.
+We just choose not to make them part of our mission to find you the help you need.
+If you want to learn more about pornography and its social, scientific, public health, and mental health effects, our Education & Research page contains links to numerous informational resources where you can explore the subject in-depth.

 Do I need to quit porn altogether?
 What "quitting" means is entirely up to you.
 That having been said, in our experience, once pornography became a significant problem in our lives, we found it helpful to set a goal of stopping altogether.